dougy147/scitopdf/README.md

 If you really care about your disk space, don't install !
 And try it like this :

-`curl "https://raw.githubusercontent.com/dougy147/scitopdf/master/bin/scitopdf" > /tmp/s; sh /tmp/s`
+`curl https://raw.githubusercontent.com/dougy147/scitopdf/master/bin/scitopdf | bash -s 'your paper'`

 If 12KB is no problem to you, push your floppy diskette in, and follow those lines :